Department of Defense Cybersecurity Scholarship Program

 - Be able to obtain a security clearance (see eligibility requirements)

 You must thoroughly look through the application packet.
-The DoD requires a number of supplemental documents you must include with your application, including a page highlighting your honors and awards, your knowledge and abilities within the six competency areas, two letters of recommendation, assessment forms for your letters of reference, and an agreement to accept a federal appointment and intern assignment.
+The DoD requires several supplemental documents you must include with your application, including a page highlighting your honors and awards, your knowledge and abilities within the six competency areas, two letters of recommendation, assessment forms for your letters of reference, and an agreement to accept a federal appointment and intern assignment.
 In addition to the DoD application requirements, you MUST meet with Dr. Tony Coulson during the application process to assess your eligibility and go over the application packet.
-You can arrange an appointment with Dr. Coulson by contacting firstname.lastname@example.org or 909-537-7535.
+You can arrange an appointment with Dr. Coulson by contacting email@example.com or 909-537-7535.

 To apply for the Department of Defense Cybersecurity Scholarship Program at CSUSB, please fill out our application packet.
 Please read this packet thoroughly and provide all the requested materials with your application submission.